Yuxin2112/BayesianFPSM/README.md

 Author: Yuxin Huang

 Supervisors:
-Helen Thompson
+A/Prof. Helen Thompson,
-Susanna Cramb
+A/Prof. Susanna Cramb,
-Jessica Cameron
+Dr. Jessica Cameron,
-Peter Badde
+Prof. Peter Badde,
-Kerrie Mengersen
+Distinguished Prof. Kerrie Mengersen

 ## Input data

-The raw simulated cancer data and population data, stored in path `Data\Simulated cancer data (raw)` The path `Data\Simulated cancer data (clean)` contained the clean data wihch ready to used.
+The raw simulated cancer data and population data, stored in path `Data\Simulated cancer data (raw)` , The path `Data\Simulated cancer data (clean)` contained the clean data which was used in analysis.\\

+The folder `Data\Geographical data` contains SLA information, which used in spatial modelling, and map creation.

 ## Analysis